 Beauty and Fashion

 There’s a whole industry dedicated to both beauty and fashion, so it’s not surprising to see a good deal of communities subscribing to these niches.
-Beauty and fashion influencers can talk about the newest trend in skincare, makeup tutorials, product reviews, and more.
+Beauty and fashion influencers can talk about the newest trends in skincare, makeup tutorials, product reviews, and more.
 If you want to learn how to become a Youtuber in this niche, check out the following channels for inspiration:

 Creators and their income: